symfony/symfony-docs/form/create_custom_field_type.rst

 Symfony comes with :doc:`tens of form types </reference/forms/types>` (called "form fields" in other projects) ready to use in your applications.
-However, it's common to create custom form types to solve specific purposes in your projects.
+However, it is common to create custom form types to solve specific purposes in your projects.

 Creating Form Types Based on Symfony Built-in Types